CheezItMan/ada-pets-node/README.md

 To do this fill out the `removePet` function.
 This will need to call to the Pets API to remove the pet.
 This should `setResult` with a success message if this works and should call `setError` with an error message if the request fails.

-You can run the Wave 3 tests with `jest test/wave3.test.js`.
+You can run the Wave 3 tests with `npm test test/wave3.test.js`.
 Once these are passing move on to Wave 4.

 ### Function to complete